cauIfield/cauIfield/README.md

 yeah and u wouldve just woke up and left me in the middle of the night. cause ur NOT a sweetheart - ellie

 I WAS JOKINGGGG IM NOT THAT MEAN.
 IM THE BIGGEST SWEETHEART OUT THERE I WOULD HAVE STAYED.
 ROLLING MY MF EYES -NID

+i'll wake you up so you can leave and take your contacts out next time grandma - ellie